1337N0013/battleship/README.md

 ## Dependencies

-Make sure SFML is installed correctly on your system.
-SFML can be downloaded from [here.](https://www.sfml-dev.org/download.php)
-There are tutorials on how to install it on the website.

-Also make sure `make` is installed on your system.
+Make sure `make` is installed on your system.
 There should be tutorials online for Windows systems if you're using MinGW.

 ## Compiling

-While in the `battleship` folder, type
+While in the `battleship` folder, enter
 ```
 make
 ```
 into your console.
-This creates a `main` binary inside `bin/` and `.o` files inside `obj/`.
+This creates a `battleship` binary at the directory root and `.o` files inside `obj/`.
-On Windows systems, you'll have to create the `bin/` and `obj/` folders yourself.
+On Windows systems, you might have to create the `obj/` folder yourself.

-You can then run the binary with
+You can then run the binary with on MacOS or Linux systems.
 ```
-./bin/main
+./battleship
 ```

-or
+If you're on a Windows system, enter
 ```
-\bin\main
+battleship.exe
 ```
-on Windows systems.
+or simply double click it.

 ## Cleaning Compiled Files